ncbi/cxx-toolkit/pages/ch_cmconfig.md

     NCBI_end_custom_target(result)

 This approach allows to define custom target only when all the requirements are met and collect target dependencies automatically.

-<a name="ch_cmconfig._Testing"></a>

-## Testing

-The build system supports two test frameworks - NCBI and CMake one.
-To use NCBI test framework on Linux, in the build directory execute the following command:

-    make check

-Test outputs can be found in *CMake-GCC730-ReleaseDLL/check* directory.
-Please note that the NCBI test framework does not support [Unrelated source trees](#ch_cmconfig._unrelated).

-To use CMake testing framework:

-    On Linux: make test
-    In Visual Studio or XCode: "build" RUN_TESTS target

-Refer to [CMake documentation](https://cmake.org/cmake/help/v3.14/manual/ctest.1.html) for details.
-In case of CMake testing framework, test outputs can be found in *CMake-GCC730-ReleaseDLL/testing* directory.

 <a name="ch_cmconfig._Inside"></a>